Honors & Awards

 - Vault - 15.30 (at Illinois, March 23, 2013)

-All-American Grant Perdue focused his sophomore season on two events - floor exercise and vault - after suffering from a bicep injury which limited his training in the off-season.
-The injury did not limit him, though.
-Perdue captured All-American honors for the second year in a row.
+Grant Perdue focused his sophomore season on two events - floor exercise and vault - after suffering from a bicep injury that limited his training in the off-season.
+Despite the injury, Perdue captured All-American honors for the second year in a row.

 Perdue finished fourth in the nation at the NCAA Individual Finals with a score of 15.175 on vault.
 For most of the regular season, he excelled on floor exercise.
 However, late in the year, Perdue’s vaults became his stronger routine.

-The Houston, Texas, native struggled to prove his All-American status at the beginning of the year, unable to make the top five on any event at the first two meets of the season.
-His confidence grew as the Huskers returned home for their home opener, though.
+Perdue struggled to prove his All-America status at the beginning of the year, unable to make the top five on any event at the first two meets of the season.
+His confidence grew as the Huskers returned home for their home opener.

 Perdue earned his first individual event title of the season at the Huskers’ home opener against UIC.
 He broke the 15 mark, scoring a 15.05 on his floor routine.
 The sophomore continued to produce high-scoring routines throughout the season, earning two more individual titles on floor and two on vault.